So, we have a new Hatch chile recipe for you, which is a Hatch chile agar agar noodle bowl with salmon and teriyaki.

 So that got us thinking: What about gluten-free agar agar noodles made with Hatch chiles?
 Why not?

 So to make these noodles we took a few roasted Hatch chiles, seeded them, and scraped off as much of the charred black skin as we could.

 Then we pureed them with chicken broth – enough to make one cup total – and then boiled the mixture with agar agar.
 Next we spread them out on a cookie sheet, chilled the whole thing, and then sliced it all into “noodles.”
 Voila!

-So there you have it – a Hatch chile agar agar noodle bowl with salmon and teriyaki.
+So there you have it – a Hatch chile agar agar noodle bowl.
 What crazy thing should we do with Hatch chiles next?

-Blogger disclosure: Melissa’s provided us with Hatch chiles from a local Hatch chile roast.
+Blogger disclosure: Melissa’s provided us with Hatch chiles from a local roasting.
 I did not receive compensation for this post.
 All opinions expressed are my own.